hezarai/hezar/docs/guide/hezar_architecture.md

 **Builders**

-There is also another important group of utilities called _builders_.
-Using builders you can build modules from their names in a single line of code.
+Using builders you can build modules from their registry names in a single line of code.
 These family of functions take 3 main parameters:
 - `name`: A registry key name representing that module.
 This name has to be present in the corresponding registry!
 - `config`: Optionally you can pass a config object to control how the module is built.
 The config has to be of a type that the module accepts.